 - Brussel sprouts: Get frozen brussel sprouts from the frozen section of your local grocery store.
 No need to chop or halve them, you can cook them whole.

-- Olive oil: I prefer to use olive oil, but you can use avocado oil or sesame oil.
+- Olive oil: I prefer to use a little olive oil, but you can use avocado oil, melted coconut oil, or sesame oil.
 A little oil will help crisp up the outer leaves of the brussel sprouts and prevent them from burning.

 - First, preheat the air fryer at 400F for three minutes.
 To preheat an air fryer that doesn't have a 'Preheat' button, switch it on and set it to 400F.
 Let it remain heated for three minutes.